The Wokingham Federation and Wellington College Independent / State School Partnership (ISSP)

 During the pandemic, the usual residential courses were cancelled and replaced by a virtual 5-day course for all year groups.
 From September, the College shifted from study days to online study evenings so students could access the same programme after their school day.
 A bespoke programme was delivered for each cohort.
 During these sessions, catch up classes for academic subjects, subject tutoring, 1:1 coaching and sessions on mental health and wellbeing were delivered.
 Some of the year 12 and 13 students also attended online careers events.

-Wellington College and all participating schools look forward to the first cohort graduating this year!
+Wellington College and all participating schools would like to congratulate the first cohort of students who graduated last summer!